Spirits Logo 1974-1976Alternate Spirits Logo 1974-1976

 The beginning of the 1975-76 season was a disaster for the ABA.
 First, two of the league's best teams (the Denver Nuggets and the New York Nets) tried to jump to the NBA.
 Then, in the space of only two months, three ABA teams simply winked out of existence.
 The Spirits didn't fold, but the team's future was tenuous at best.
 At the time, Dan Pattison wrote about the upheaval and wondered where it would all lead.
 Read his article "Dracula Has Struck."

-Game Action: 3/14/1975 Spirits of St. Louis at New York Nets (33 second streaming RealAudio File--28.8 Modem Required) (call by and copyright Bob Lederer and used with permission)
+Game Action: 3/14/1975 Spirits of St. Louis at New York Nets (streaming RealAudio file - RealPlayer plug-in required) (call by and copyright Bob Lederer and used with permission)

 Spirits 1974-76